Center-of-Imaging-Biomarker-Development/spesis/README.md

 Segmentation tools for the quantification of peri-sinus space using non-invasive MRI

+**This Docker image is to be used only for non-commercial and non-medical purposes (research only).** See [license](https://github.com/hettk/spesis/blob/main/README.md#license).

 ## Quick Start Instructions
-If you have already installed Docker, you can get the kilianhett/spesis:latest image from Docker Hub repository:
+If you have already installed Docker, you can get the kilianhett/spesis:1.0.0 image from Docker Hub repository:

 ```
-sudo docker pull kilianhett/spesis:latest
+sudo docker pull kilianhett/spesis:1.0.0
 ```

 Choroid plexus segmentation software currently only supports CPU